NamelessRom/android_device_oppo_find7su/README.md

-Device tree for Oppo Find7
+Device tree for OPPO Find 7s (unified)

 Copyright 2014, The CyanogenMod Project

+Copyright 2014, The NamelessRom Project